Complexity Classification in Infinite-Domain Constraint Satisfaction: Lex-closed Constraints

 \begin{definition} If an instance of a temporal CSP contains a constraint $\phi$ imposed on $y$ such that $\phi$ does not admit a solution where $y$ denotes the minimal value, the we say that $y$ is \emph{blocked (by $\phi$)}. \end{definition}

 We can easily determine for each constraint which variables are blocked by this constraint: For a constraint represented by weak linear orders we just check all weak linear orders and build a set of variables that are not minimal in any of them.
-For a constraint represented by an ll-Horn formula, a variable $x_i$ is blocked if and only if the formula is of the form $x_i > z_1 \vee \dots \vee x_i > z_l$.
 Thus, by inspecting all the constraints it is possible to compute the blocked variables in linear time in the input size.
 We want to use the constraint graph to identify variables that have to denote the same value in all solutions, and therefore introduce the following concepts.

 \begin{definition} A strongly connected component $K$ of the constraint graph $G_\phi$ for a temporal CSP instance $\phi$ is called a \emph{sink component} if no edge in $G_\phi$ leaves $K$, and no variable in $K$ is blocked.
 A vertex of $G$ that belongs to a sink component of size one is called a \emph{sink}. \end{definition}